Uzoamaka126/Intro-Python-II/README.md

 * Make the player able to carry multiple items
 * Add items to the game that the user can carry around
-* Add `get [ITEM_NAME]` and `drop [ITEM_NAME]` commands to the parser
+* Add `get [ITEM_NAME]` and `drop [ITEM_NAME]` commands to the parser figure out if the player wants to move first get the input
+Does the

 ## Specification